AltropInc/alt/doc/script/OutputFormatting.md

 1.23457e+06 ⭠ using default precision 6 and the scientific format is chosen 1234567     ⭠ using customized precision 8, and the optimized fixed format is chosen
 ```
 The 'fsep' value, when present, determines if the value needs to be printed with thousand separators in general or fixed format.
-If the thousand separato is used, the general format will never use scientic format, and use the optimized fixed format in stead.
+If the thousand separator is used, the general format will never use scientific format, and use the optimized fixed format instead.
 The 'fsep' value can take the following options:

 * 0 – No thousand separator.
 This is the default.
 * 1 – Locale-aware thousand separator.
 Thousand separator takes effect only for general and fixed format.
-* 2 – Using comma as a thousand separator in fixed format.
+* 2 – Using commas as a thousand separator in fixed format.

-Some numeric locale use comma as a decimal point, and this causes conflict when choose commas as thousand separators.
-In this case, the decimal point will be switch back to the default form `.`.
+Some numeric locales use commas as a decimal point, and this causes conflict when choosing commas as thousand separators.
+In this case, the decimal point will be switched back to the default form `.`.
 ```altro
 print("Now using ", setlocale(LC_NUMERIC, "de_DE"), " for numeric output\n");
 print([fsep=1], 2000000000.25, "     ⭠ general format, locale-aware separators\n");